 It’s a known fact that influencer marketing can be highly beneficial.
 However, most marketers assume that this is only beneficial if the promotion is done through macro- and mega-influencers.
 Unfortunately, not every brand has the means to pay such a hefty fee.

 Emerging influencers and micro-influencers more often than not have genuine engagement with their followers than macro- and mega-influencers.
 While you may have to initially work hard to find and get in touch with these influencers, it will most likely pay off when you find the right one who can reach your niche audiences.

 It is important to use elements like metadata, keywords and phrases, call-to-action texts, and backlinks to boost its reach organically.
 If you already have high-quality content, infusing distribution becomes the easier step.
 In case your in-house writers are not churning out sufficient and required content, it would be lucrative to hire freelance writers for paid projects who can bring a fresh voice to your content creation.

 It is also essential that you observe and measure – if not quantitatively, then at least in a qualitative manner – how this new voice is performing on your owned platforms.
 And observe whether or not it is bringing in more engagement.

 Your content needs to be optimized to be automatically discovered by the audience beyond your owned media platforms.
 Doing so will impact the overall performance of the content.

-According to an insider content marketing distribution strategy tip, breaking a larger piece of content into snippets or smaller pieces might also be efficient to increase its value.
-You can then use these pieces on different platforms, without having to repeat one.
+According to an insider content distribution strategy tip, breaking a larger piece of content into snippets or smaller pieces might also be efficient in increasing its value.
+You can then use these pieces on different platforms without repeating one.